Disclosure: Our content is reader-supported, which means that if you click on some of our links that we may earn a commission.

 5. Invoice Financing

-Invoice financing, also known as accounts receivable financing, allows businesses to leverage unpaid invoices as collateral to secure immediate working capital.
+Invoice financing, also known as accounts receivable or AR financing, allows businesses to leverage unpaid invoices as collateral to secure immediate working capital.

 Advantages of Invoice Financing